 I’m Robert.
 But you already know that, right?

 You might also know that I was born very young.
 And that happened a long time ago.
-A bunch of stuff has happened since.
-For example, I stopped answering to Bobby.
+A bunch of stuff has happened since I stopped answering to Bobby.
 I don’t think you really want to know about that.

 Instead, you might be interested to know that I am curious about living better and travelling more.
 You might want to know that I love combining travel and adventure.
 That I have travelled to over 30 countries.
 That when I travel it’s mostly for months at a time, sometimes years at a time, so I can explore deeper and gain a deeper understanding of the people, the culture.
 It’s not that I’m trying to escape Canadian winters.
 Really.